adoptium/containers/ADDING_DISTROS.md

 ### 3.2 Community Demand

 The distribution must demonstrate significant demand from the Adoptium community or enterprise users.
+Strong consideration will be given to proposals received from [Adoptium Working Group Members](https://adoptium.net/members/).

 ### 3.3 Technical Feasibility